pasekji/bi-eha/imgur-bug-bounty.md

 ![SQLi manual testing](https://i.imgur.com/4Xn0h9s.png)
 - **All fields (username, password, email, etc...) were tested in this part.**
 - **Imgur is durable to SQLi via search function and login/register forms.**
-- **Imgur profile settings fields were also tested for SQLi with no vulnerable outcomes. - imgur.com/account/settings**
+- **Imgur profile settings fields were also tested for SQLi with above test with no vulnerable outcomes. - imgur.com/account/settings**

 ## 5. Cross Site Scripting